 We spent a night at the fantastic Byfield Cabins and got up (reasonably) early for a spot of kayaking on Waterpark Creek.
 Guests of the cabins are able to kayak free of charge, with all gear easily available and in pristine condition.
 The water here is perfectly still and glassy, throwing all kinds of stunning reflections off the surface.
 There are a number of great accommodations in the area, so choose one that suits you and make the most of the great kayaking.

-Visit the Yeppoon Community Market, held each Saturday from 6am to 10am, where you can unearth fresh produce and other yummy goodies (there’s plenty to see, do and eat!)
-You can also visit the Fig Tree Markets, held on the first Sunday of each month from 8am to 12pm, showcasing all things home-made, home-grown and home-baked.
+Visit the Yeppoon Community Market, held each Saturday from 6 am to 10 am, where you can unearth fresh produce and other yummy goodies (there’s plenty to see, do and eat!)
+You can also visit the Fig Tree Creek Markets, held on the first Sunday of each month from 8 am to 12 pm, showcasing all things homemade, home-grown and home-baked.

-It may sound strange, but take a visit to the local multi-storey carpark for a DIY street-art tour.
-You’ll find bright, beautiful artworks adorning the walls and hidden up, down and around different parts of the complex.
+It may sound strange, but take a visit to Yeppoon’s multi-storey carpark for a DIY street-art tour.
+You’ll find bright, beautiful artwork adorning the walls and hidden up, down and around different parts of the complex.
 Be sure to spot the large piece of a little dog being pushed in a child’s stroller, a tribute to a lovely local and her beloved pooch.
 Also, if you love art, be sure to visit The Mill Gallery, located in the heart of town.

 Where to stay

 |Rosslyn Bay Resort||Close to Kemp Beach|

 If you found this post useful, we’d be grateful if you used the affiliate links below.
 We’ll make a small commission at no extra cost to you.
 Rest assured, these are the products and services we love and use ourselves.
 Thanks for your support!
 Phoebe and Matt x.